 As such, anonymous registration and lackluster sign-up policies are a catalyst for online defamation and libel.

 2. Unverified & Unregulated Content

-Due to user-generated content platforms and websites recognizing their near blanket immunity under Section 230 of the CDA, they often take a hands off approach to verifying and monitoring content.
+Due to user-generated content platforms and websites recognizing their near blanket immunity under Section 230 of the CDA, they often take a hands-off approach to verifying and monitoring content.
 While in an ideal world, we think the policing of ourselves might be the best option, that’s often not the case with UGCs and online defamation.
 As we noted above, with unverified and anonymous users, comes unverified content.
-If a user knows their identify likely will never be uncovered, why wouldn’t they stretch the truth a bit, or utilize a UGC bulletin board to further their own malicious agenda?
+If a user knows their identity likely will never be uncovered, why wouldn’t they stretch the truth a bit, or utilize a UGC bulletin board to further their own malicious agenda?

-Top user generated content platforms, such as Facebook and Reddit, have strict content guidelines and policies, and often have reporting tools that users may click on to bring malicious or illegal content to the administrators and their attention.
+Top user-generated content platforms, such as Facebook and Reddit, have strict content guidelines and policies, and often have reporting tools that users may click on to bring malicious or illegal content to the administrators and their attention.
 BustedCheaters.com does not have any such tool, nor do most cheater reporting websites.

 Beware of social media sites and online bulletin boards which fail to provide adequate measures for reporting and monitoring content, as these are exactly the types of websites and ISPs where online libel and defamation thrives.